Example interview questions for retail banking, insurance and actuarial graduate jobs

 These questions probe your passion for finance, your ability to analyse information and your lateral thinking.
 Do you know what’s going on and can you identify possible implications?
 Past questions are said to have included:

 - RBS: ‘What do you think caused the financial crisis?’

-- Lloyds Bank: ‘What are the problems facing Lloyds Banking at the moment?
+- Lloyds Banking Group: ‘What are the problems facing Lloyds Banking Group at the moment?
 How will they affect us in future?
 How will they affect you?’